Cape Melville National Park

 The road in from Lakefield National Park. ©cape-york-australia.com

-Others come from south via Cooktown, Battlecamp Road and Starcke Wakooka Track.
+Others come from the south via Cooktown, Battlecamp Road and Starcke Wakooka Track.

 The southern entrance. ©cape-york-australia.com